 What Is Prescription Drug Addiction?

-The majority of prescription drugs misuse in the UK is comprised of:
+The majority of prescription drugs misuses in the UK is comprised of:

 The use of these drugs is prompted by a legitimate health concern such as chronic pain or insomnia.
 But with time, some individuals develop a tolerance for the prescribed medicine, where larger and larger doses are needed in order to experience the same relief from (e.g.) chronic pain.

-Most did not set out to become addicted to medication and subsequently can seek help from the NHS.
+Most did not set out to become addicted to medication and subsequently can seek drug addiction treatment at the NHS.

 However, because of limited funding, these public treatment options can be less than ideal.